40 Songs About School, Intelligence, and Feeling Smart

 - how to be a good parent

 He comes to the senseless conclusion that his childhood was wasted inside those four walls.
 Hey, we can't be spoon fed all of the information we need in life, big guy.
-Express some curiosity and go get the information you need for yourself.
+Express some curiosity and go get the practical information you need for yourself.

 20. "Smarter Than You" by The Undertones